Which is Bigger Disneyland or Disney World?

 For Disney World we recommend giving yourself at least 3 days to visit the 4 parks.

-Naturally, there will be some parks that you'll love more depending on your preferences, and you'll know within the first few minutes of being there.
 Having at least 3 days will allow you to be able to spend more time in those areas, without having to worry about rushing to see another park.

 Related Articles